dhtaxonomy/TaDiRAH/reading/activities.md

 Meta: Teaching/Learning
 -----------------------
-Teaching and Learning involves one group of people interactively helping another group of people acquire and/or develop skills, competencies, and knowledge that lets them solve problems in a specific area of research.
+Teaching and Learning involves one group of people interactively helping another group of people acquire and/or develop skills, competencies, and knowledge that let them solve problems in a specific area of research.